- ABOUT US

 Wool from Mongolia is considered to be amongst the highest quality wool in the world.
 The animals are able to yield superior quality wool fibres because of the harsh winter temperatures, at times -40 degrees.
 The animals graze in the vast steppes of Mongolia and are free from mulesing practices.
 The wool is hand-combed by the herders.
 Combing excess fleece off the animals will not only financially secure the herders, but the animals will also be more comfortable during the hot summers in Mongolia.

 We source our wool from the Nomadic herders of Mongolia.
 They live a traditional lifestyle, where respect and harmony prevail between humans and their livestock.
-Buying wool from them enables the communities to be self-sufficient and helps them thrive.
+Buying wool from them enable the communities to be self-sufficient and help them thrive.

 We knit our sweaters in Mongolia, where the raw material is from, ensuring most of the value chain remains in Mongolia, which in turn will benefit the local communities.